Loading...

 25% single person discount

-Saves £535/year on your Band E bill (reducing it to £1,604/year).
-Apply directly to Inverclyde council.
+Saves £749/year (reducing your bill to £2,247/year).
 Anyone living alone automatically qualifies.
 Adults who are full-time students, carers, or severely mentally impaired are disregarded when counting.

-Properties occupied entirely by full-time students are fully exempt from council tax.
-If your Band E property is all-student, the bill is £0.
+Properties occupied entirely by full-time students are fully exempt — the Band E bill is £0.
 Mixed households (some students, some non-students) do not get the full exemption but students are disregarded for the single-person discount.

 Council Tax Reduction (CTR)

-A means-tested discount administered by Inverclyde council, available to working-age and pension-age households on low incomes.
-CTR can reduce your Band E bill by up to 100%.
-It is separate from the single person discount — you can receive both simultaneously.
-Apply via Inverclyde council's website.
+A means-tested discount available to working-age and pension-age households on low incomes.
+CTR can reduce your Band E bill by up to 100% and is separate from the single person discount — you can receive both simultaneously.

-Scotland note: Your Band E bill of £2,139 includes £420/year for Scottish Water charges — water and sewerage are bundled into council tax in Scotland, unlike England where they are separate bills.
+Scotland note: Your Band E bill of £2,996 includes £652/year for Scottish Water charges — water and sewerage are bundled into council tax in Scotland, unlike England where they are separate bills.

 To challenge your council tax band in Inverclyde, contact the local Assessor's office — not the council itself.
 The Scottish Assessors Association handles all banding queries.
 You can make a formal proposal if you think your property is in the wrong band, particularly if similar properties nearby are in a lower band, or if you have evidence the 1991 valuation was wrong.
 Be aware that a successful challenge could also result in your band being increased.